aws/amazon-ecs-logs-collector/README.md

 # ECS Logs Collector
 ## Goals
-This project has been created to collect ECS logs file and OS logs when it comes to troubleshoot ECS support case for customer.
+This project has been created to automate the collection of ECS log files and OS log files in order to facilitate the troubleshooting of ECS support cases for customers.

-Below are the functions:
+Below are the current functions and capabilities:

 * Supported OS: Amazon Linux, Red Hat Enterprise Linux 7, Debian 8
 * Collect normal OS Logs
 * Collect normal OS settings
 * Collect Docker Logs
 * Collect ECS agent Logs
 * Enable Debug Mode for Docker and ECS Agent ( Only availabe for Amazon Linux )